MichaelPoma/deep_learning_malaria_cells/README.md

 ## Build Baseline Neural Networks

 To understand the nature of the dataset, I built two baseline neural networks.
 The first network consisted of 2 Dense layers of 512 nodes in one and 256 nodes in the other, with an output layer.
 The other was a baseline Convolution classifier, that consisted of a 2D Covolution layer with 32 nodes and a kernel size of 3 as well as a 2D MaxPooling layer, with an output layer.
 ReLU activation was used for each layer in both models, expect for the output layers.
-The output layers were Dense layers with 1 node with the sigmoid activation function.
+The output layers were Dense layers with 1 node with the Sigmoid activation function.

 Each model used the Adam optimization algorithm with binary cross-entropy loss.
 This was great for handling sparse gradients and noisy datasets.